 -try adding RAM - nowadays DDR3 is really cheap and might be easier to get than an already maxed-out laptop,

--switching from a magnetic HDD to any SSD really does improve the performance a lot,
+-switching from a magnetic HDD to any SSD really does improve the performance a lot (sub-200GB SATA ones should be very cheap now),

 -if you want to try playing games, try to get the latest AMD GPU you can afford (nowadays they're generally cheaper than comparable nVidias),